-Has an art or craft instructor ever asked you where you want to go?
+Has a coloring instructor ever asked you what you want to learn?

 You're giving them money and you are spending your valuable time in their classroom; there is a reason why you are sitting in class rather than mowing the lawn.
 Does your instructor know why you're there?

 One of my students recently noted that she'd been coming to me for 3 years.
 Looking back, she's made a lot of progress but not in the usual obvious ways.
 When she started, she already had a solid grasp of advanced coloring techniques, so there hasn't been much change in the look of her projects over the years.

 So what was the point of 3 years of classes?